Retain a Top Personal Injury Lawyer in Atlanta

 If you choose to allow us to handle your case, we will then build a solid case to give you the best chance of obtaining the compensation you need to fully cover the cost of your injury.
 You will never pay anything unless we are successful with your case and even then, we only take a small percentage of the damages awarded.

 The question is not really whether or not you can afford to work with an Atlanta personal injury lawyer.
 The question is whether you can afford not to.
-Studies have shown that accident victims that work with personal injury lawyers in Atlanta will recover approximately three times more in damages than individuals that are not represented by an attorney.
+Studies have shown that accident victims that work with experienced lawyers will recover approximately three times more in damages than individuals that are not represented by an attorney.

 Hotels are required to follow a variety of regulations and keep their property up to code, making sure the property is safe and clean for guests.
 If you contract an illness or are injured on the premises of the hotel you are staying at, you may have grounds for a personal injury case.
 You should inform a hotel employee immediately if you have been injured.
 It is important to keep as complete of a record of the incident as possible, especially if you may have to pursue a personal injury suit in the future.